 You could go on checking both in non-Stat Trak and measure the price difference there.
 For example if the price gap is €5 which would be around 10% of the price, then you can discount the Stat Trak by 10% as well arriving to €65.
 You might apply a bit more discount because of its rarity and let’s be honest, its undesirability.
 This is the end of the pricing section, I plan to write about patterns, floats, tiers and else in another section.

 I have been getting questions about how one becomes a trader so I thought I would sum up my general response here.
 First, let me make that very clear that starting out with trading in the current climate is extremely hard and I don’t recommend doing it.
 The reasons for this are many, but they are neither obvious nor simple.
 I already detailed how I started trading in it’s own section.
 The thing is that it’s not really possible anymore.

 You can’t snipe items off the market because of bot overgrowth, you can’t invest in cases because their price does not go up.
-You can’t get great quicksells because of Valve’s policies and because so many others started doing it.
+You can’t get quicksells because of Valve’s policies and because so many others started doing it then it just died.
 If you seriously set your mind on getting into trading I recommend putting in some serious cash and time to get anywhere, but that is just my two cents based on my experience.

 Good reputation is very important for me.
-Although I am not doing many real money deals anymore I have been called a scammer by people who don’t think it’s possible to become successful without cheating.
+I have been called a scammer by people who don’t think it’s possible to become successful without cheating.
 That is essentially the reason I wrote this section, this way I can just link to it whenever my reputation comes to doubt.